zvahidy/WE-Shop-Marketplace/README.md

-### Coding the crowdsale smart cotracts
+### Coding the crowdsale smart contracts

 We have created and compiled 3 smart contracts for ths crowdsale:

 1. KikeCoin:This cntract is responsible for creating our KikeCoin token.Initial supply is 0, tokens will be minted as funds are raised.This can be varified by clicking the totalsupply button of the contract.

 2. KikeCoinCrowdsale:This contract allows us to buy tokens,check balance, finalize the crowdsale, goal reached and cliaim refunds among other functionality.
+It distributes tokens after the crowdsale has finished, letting users call withdrawTokens in order to claim the tokens they’ve purchased.

 3. KikeCoinCrowdsaleDeployer:This contract is a helper contract to setup, configure and deploy our KikeCoin and KikeCoinCrowdsale contracts.It creates two contract addresses: 1 for the token address and another for the token sale address that used to deploy both the contracts.